 - b.
 List any threatened and endangered species known to be on or near the site.
-None known. - c.
+None known of - c.
 Is the site part of a migration route?
 If so, explain.

-No. - d.
-Proposed measures to preserve or enhance wildlife, if any: None necessary. - e.
+- d.
+Proposed measures to preserve or enhance wildlife, if any: None proposed - e.
 List any invasive animal species known to be on or near the site.
-None known.
+None known of a.
+What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used to meet the completed project's energy needs?
+Describe whether it will be used for heating, manufacturing, etc.